 I’ve not been on my bike for years, where do I start?

 Don’t panic.
 Find somewhere off the road, like a park, or an empty car park, and have a practice on your bike so you feel a bit more comfortable stopping, starting, turning, and using the gears.
-If you think you need a bit of help, contact your Local Sports Partnership or Local Authority Sports Development Unit as many of these run cheap cycle training sessions.
+If you think you need a bit of help, contact your Local Sports Partnership (LSP) or Local Authority Sports Development Unit (LASDU) as many of these run cheap cycle training sessions.

 Bike for Life is an 8-week programme bringing the cyclist on a journey of learning, where they are educated on the various skills, aspects and components of cycling in a safe, welcoming and social environment.